w3c/webextensions/proposals/runtime_get_contexts.md

 different types of contexts (page, panel, sidebar). `runtime.getContexts()` returns these contexts with the `DEVELOPER_TOOLS` context type.

-- These contexts have a `tabId` of -1 as these contexts are not hosted inside a tab.
+- These contexts have `tabId` and `frameId` as -1 as these contexts are not hosted inside a tab.
 - If developer tools are docked to a tab, the `windowId` will be the ID of the window containing the tab.
 - If developer tools are undocked, the `windowId` will the ID of the developer